 Collecting unemployment benefit during pregnancy bed rest provides a simple illustration for how the new rules may work.
 Twenty-two states accepted incentives, and twenty-eight did not.
 Those accepting incentives define “compelling family reason” differently.

 State-mandated short-term disability works most reliably during pregnancy if available in your state.
+However, only five states have a program.
 You are eligible even if you intend to return to work.
 The case for unemployment benefits is less clear when you do keep you job.

 Compelling Family Reason